NicodemusGurion/nicodemusgurion.github.io/islam/01-allah.md

 > God could have chosen any of His creation He willed for offspring

-So on the one hand Allah could just "choose" a creation as his offspring, but on the other hand he would need a spouse to cproduce offspring.
-Neither of those are correct, [and they contradict.](#contradictions)
+So on the one hand Allah could just "choose" a creation as his offspring, but on the other hand he would need a spouse to produce offspring.
+Neither of those are correct, [and they contradict.](/islam/errors/#contradictions)

 ## Allah's Godship